DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 **All containers must be on the same network**.</br>
 If one does not exist yet: `docker network create caddy_net`

-## Other files
+# Configuration files

+#### prometheus.yml

-**prometheus.yml** - config for prometheus, bind mounted in to prometheus container.
+A config file for prometheus, bind mounted in to prometheus container.</br>
-This one contains the bare minimum setup of metric endpoints to be scarepd for data.
+This one contains the bare minimum setup of endpoints to be scraped for data.

 `prometheus.yml`
 ```yml